Healthy Carrot Cake

 This post contains affiliate links.
 Read our disclosure policy.

-Our healthy carrot cake is made with wholesome real food ingredients like oat flour, carrots, Greek yogurt, coconut oil, and maple syrup.
+Our healthy carrot cake recipe has wholesome real food ingredients like whole grain oat flour, carrots, Greek yogurt, coconut oil, and maple syrup.

-This cake is loaded with classic spice flavor and topped with a creamy healthy Neuchâtel cheese frosting for the perfect feel-good dessert, or even breakfast!
+With a classic spice flavor and a topping of creamy Neuchâtel cheese frosting, it’s the perfect feel-good dessert or snack.

 - If you love nuts, fold in ½ cup of crushed walnuts or pecans into the cake batter for a crunchy addition!